DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 System operators or system administrators, i.e. the ICT persons managing your local network infrastructure.

+## REST

+REpresentational State Transfer, is a way to interact with many web services, thereby providing interoperability between computer systems on the Internet.

 ## Trial

 A trial is a test of the performance, qualities, or suitability of a solution.